**Aboriginal and Torres Strait Islander viewers are advised that the following content contains images and voices of people who have died.**

 By Dylan River

-If you know anything about the film world in Australia, it should really come as no surprise that Dylan River is an incredible director to watch out for especially because he was also the lead cinematographer in Adam Goodes’ 2019 documentary The Australian Dream.
+If you're familiar with Australian film, it’s no surprise that Dylan River is a standout talent—he was also the lead cinematographer on Adam Goodes’ powerful 2019 documentary The Australian Dream.
 His parents (which include the aforementioned Warwick Thornton) are absolute creative royalty in the movie industry and his grandmother is the co-founder of the Central Australian Aboriginal Media Association.
-While River’s Finke: There And Back is technically not a movie and more so a documentary, it’s still a definite must-watch (and the cinematography reigns supreme).
+While River’s Finke: There And Back is technically not a movie and more so a documentary, it’s still a definite must-watch.

 The documentary reveals the ins and outs of the Alice Springs-based Finke Desert Race, a multi-terrain, two-day race for bikes, cars, buggies and quad bikes but for the riders and spectators of the desert race—it’s more than just a competition.
 River follows a number of figures part of the race including paraplegic Isaac Elliot and Scruff Hamill who actually lives in a shed full of bikes in Sydney.